djleedke/code-deejay/README.md

 # CodeDeejay

 Code-Deejay.com is my personal blog focused on helping and informing coders of all skill levels.
+It is not currently being updated but feel free to take a look around!
 It also serves as a portfolio site to provide a central location with links to each project (as well as being a part of the portfolio itself).
-Feel free to check it out at https://www.code-deejay.com!
+Feel free to check it out at https://djleedke.pythonanywhere.com/!
 This is the same repo that is used for the production version of the blog with the exception of a few local changes that are present in the deployment environment.
 It's a work in progress but it in it's current state it is very usable as a basic blog engine.

 ## Contents